GDD 1

 • ) Gym and badge (6%): To make your game more challenging, implement one gym.
 Like in the original games, you must also be able to earn a badge, once the gym leader is defeated.
 Thus, an implementation of a showcase of the user’s badge is needed and should be available at all times (out-of-combat only).
 The gym leader may only be defeated once and you only gain the badge in case you win.
 The gym itself must be an indoor-area.
 There’s no requirement to include a labyrinth, puzzle, trainers, etc. before the gym leader battle, but you’re welcome to add them if you’d like.

-• ) Map (6%): The bigger the map, the more confusing orientation can become.
+• ) Mini-Map (6%): The bigger the map, the more confusing orientation can become.
 To help the player out, you can implement a map showing the current position of the player in a top-down view.
 The player should be indicated in some form, e.g. sprites.
 The map should also display the names of the routes and different areas.
-It is up to you, if you want to create a static map which is always shown in the corner of the game, or create a functionality to show it full-screen via a button click.
+Create a static map which is always shown in the corner of the game.
+(It is up to you, if you want to create a static map which is always shown in the corner of the game, or create a functionality to show it full-screen via a button click.)
 Make sure the map has an appriorate size and is reasonably zoomed in on the player (do not just show the entire map).
 However, don’t zoom in on the player too much, as that would defeat the purpose of the map.
 There is also no need to show the map during combat or indoor regions – so don’t.

 • ) Weather (6%): Add one dynamic weather condition (e.g., rain, snow) that affects the battle mechanics.
 Some Pokémon perform better in specific conditions (like Water-type Pokémon in rain), while certain moves might be stronger or weaker.
 Implement region-specific weather conditions that change over time – sometimes sunny, sometimes rainy, sometimes nothing special is happening.
 The weather should not affect the entire map but rather a single region or parts of it.
 Furthermore, there must also be full-screen visuals (like in the original games) out-of-combat, as well as in-combat.
 You may want to consider particles.
 Weather in-combat should only show when the text message stating its effect is displayed (like in the original games).
 If you are unfamiliar with the original weather design of Pokémon, you may want to check out this video.
 Especially the first few minutes can be very helpful to get a grasp of the idea.
 It is not required to implement a move that changes the weather condition during a fight, but once again, you are welcome to implement such a move nevertheless.